Curriculum Leader

 • Understanding the impact

-Examining how and why people put their beliefs into action in diverse ways, within their everyday lives, within their communities and in the wider world.
+Examining how and why people put their beliefs into action in diverse ways, within their everyday lives, within their communities and in the wider world, or examining the impact of the key concept on the world around us.

 • Making connections

-Making connections between religious beliefs/practices and their own lived experience.
+Making connections between religious concepts and the lived experience of the student.

 • Evaluating arguments